noodlapp/noodl-docs/docs/getting-started/workflow.md

 ### Customizing UI Controls

-Each UI Control have properties that use can be used for fine grained customization.
+Each UI control has properties that can be used for fine-grained customization.
 Here is a short overview of concepts important for building user interfaces:

--   **Visual States** Each UI Control have a set of visual states, e.g. Hover, Pressed etc, and the control properties can be set for each state individually.
+-   **Visual States** Each UI control has a set of visual states, such as Hover, Pressed, etc., and the control properties can be set for each state individually.
 Learn more [here](/docs/guides/user-interfaces/visual-states).

 -   **Transitions** You can control transition animations between each visual state using the animation editor.

--   **Variants** Define re-usable variants for your UI controls including properties, visual states and transitions.
-Build your own design systems and become super productive.
+-   **Variants** Define reusable variants for your UI controls, including properties, visual states, and transitions.
+Build your own design systems to enhance productivity.
 Learn more [here](/docs/guides/user-interfaces/style-variants)

 ## Page Navigation & Components

-When you start building more complete frontends you will be working with **components**.
-A component can be an entire page in your application, these are called **Page Component**s, or they can be a smaller part of your UI that you want to re-use in many places, these are called **Visual Component**s.
+When you start building more complete frontends, you will be working with **components**.
+A component can be an entire page in your application; these are called **Page Components**, or they can be a smaller part of your UI that you want to reuse in many places; these are called **Visual Components**.
 Pages can be found in the top navigation bar, and visual components are found in the component panel in the sidebar.
-You can also use the preview in design mode to quickly locate a certain visual element in your app.
+You can also use the preview in design mode to quickly locate a specific visual element in your app.

 <div className="ndl-video">
     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/nav-1.mp4")}/>